langecode/HATEOAS/README.md

     _examples:_
     ```
       hans-peter-hansen-0112

+      hans-peter-hansen-0112-1
-      hans-peter-hansen-0112-1 (if two persons with the same name and born on the same day and month exists)
+      "The second is created if two persons with the same
+      name and born on the same day and month exists"

-      mike-hansson-0109
+      mike-hansson-0309
     ```
  If a "restricted length scenario" exist a length of 10 characters for firstname, and 10 characters for middlename and equally 10 characters for familyname has been suggested and 999 as max sequence number.